Various Yii 3.0 related documentation

 use Psr\Http\Message\ServerRequestInterface;

-use Yiisoft\Hydrator\Hydrator;
+use Yiisoft\FormModel\FormHydrator;

 {

-private ViewRenderer $viewRenderer;
+private ViewRenderer $viewRenderer,

 {

-$form = new EchoForm();
+$form = new Form();

-return $this->viewRenderer->render('say', [
+return $this->viewRenderer->render(__DIR__ . '/template', [

 'form' => $form,